 Let $J\subset \widehat \C$ be a Jordan curve.
 We say that $J$ is a \textit{quasicircle} if there exists a constant $L\geq 1$ such that for every pair of points $x,y\in J$ there exists an arc $E\subset J$ with endpoints $x,y$ such that

-In that case we say that $J$ is an $L$-quasicircle.
+In this case we say that $J$ is an $L$-quasicircle.
 We note that a subset of $\C$ is a quasicircle in the above sense if and only if \eqref{definition:quasicircle} holds with the Euclidean metric and with a possibly different constant $L'$.
 This equivalence is quantitative and follows from \cite{Bonk:uniformization}*{Prop.\ 4.4 (iii), (iv)}.
 The following deep result of Ahlfors provides the link between quasidisks and quasicircles.

-\begin{proposition} Let $U\subset \widehat \C$ be a Jordan region and $J=\partial U$.
-Then $U$ is a quasidisk if and only if $J$ is a quasicircle, quantitatively. \end{proposition}
+\begin{theorem} Let $U\subset \widehat \C$ be a Jordan region and let $J=\partial U$.
+Then $U$ is a quasidisk if and only if $J$ is a quasicircle, quantitatively. \end{theorem}

 A proof can be found in \cite{Ahlfors:reflections}, \cite{LehtoVirtanen:quasiconformal}*{Theorem II.8.6} or \cite{Pommerenke:conformal}*{Section 5}.
-A consequence of that result and of the fact that quasiconformal maps preserve sets of measure zero is that quasicircles have measure zero.
+A consequence of this result and of the fact that quasiconformal maps preserve sets of measure zero is that quasicircles have measure zero.

 \begin{proposition} Let $\Omega \subset \widehat \C$ be a domain such that $\widehat \C\setminus \bar \Omega$ is the union of finitely many quasidisks with disjoint closures.
 Then every quasi-M\"obius embedding $f\colon \Omega\to \widehat \C$ has an extension to a quasiconformal homeomorphism of $\widehat \C$, quantitatively. \end{proposition}